mull-project/mull/docs/Features.rst

   Working with mutations found in Git Diff changesets.

 - Mull requires test programs to be compiled with Clang/LLVM.
-Mull supports all LLVM versions starting from LLVM 12 (older versions support older versions).
+Mull supports all LLVM versions starting from LLVM 13 (older versions of Mull support older versions of LLVM).

 For a more detailed description of Mull's architecture, see `How Mull works <HowMullWorks.html>`_.